Skip to main content

 The Role of Third-Party Vendors

 Many employers utilize third-party vendors to administer their wellness programs.
 This is often considered a best practice for protecting employee privacy.
-By having a separate entity manage the program and the data it collects, employers can create a stronger firewall between individual and employment-related decisions.
+By having a separate entity manage the program and the data it collects, employers can create a stronger firewall between individual health information and employment-related decisions.

 These vendors are typically bound by contractual agreements, known as business associate agreements under HIPAA, that require them to protect the confidentiality and security of the health information they handle.
 The use of a third-party vendor does not, however, absolve the employer of their legal obligations.
 The employer remains responsible for ensuring that the program as a whole complies with all applicable laws.